Guidelines for Public Tastings

 Tasting/Sampling is defined as the providing of liquor at no charge in connection with the promotion of the suppliers’/brokers’ business.
-Idaho Statute 23509 provides the latitude for manufacturers and wholesalers to do this.
+23-509 Idaho Code provides the latitude for manufacturers and wholesalers to do this.
 Samples are an industry incurred expense for the sole purpose of promoting their product.

 These guidelines for tasting/sampling are applicable only under the auspices of a bythedrink (quota) license which would also include a catering license: